cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

   * **H**—hide option completely.

-* **required**—if an option is required, customers will have to select/enter the variant of this option.
+* **required**—if an option is required, customers will have to select/enter the variant of this option:

   * **Y**—the option is required.